 Cleaning the finish – for light cleaning you can simply wipe the guitar with your Ruokangas microcloth provided with the guitar – or you can use any soft cotton cloth, such as an old t-shirt or such.
 If the guitar needs more thorough cleaning, the finish can be safely cleaned with commercially available guitar polishes available from guitar shops.
-Look for polish that does not include silicone.
+Look for polish that does not include silicone, abrasives or wax.
 Our shop favourite is Guitar Nomad’s product ‘Guitar Detailer’.
 Great stuff!
 Spray the polish to the microcloth, wipe on the surface with circular moves and buff to a luster with dry part of the cloth.
 Guitar polish can be used to clean the pickguard, lacquered maple or birch fretboard and metal parts of your guitar as well.
+You can use the Guitar Detailer (or a similar guitar cleaning product that does not include abrasives) for your Ruokangas guitar paperthin (with open pores) satin finish as well.
+Do not use any kind of buffing compound that include abrasives or wax that might build up to the pores of the satin finish, or smudge other sensitive / porous surfaces of the instrument.
 Notice that guitar polish is meant for cleaning the guitar – it does not remove scratches from the finish.
 Do not use guitar polish for ebony or rosewood fretboard!

 Cleaning the fretboard – rosewood and ebony need to be oiled Occasionally.
 Once a year or even once in two years is enough.
 There are a lot of commercially available fretboard oils around.
 Look for an oil that does not include silicone.
 Our shop favourite is Guitar Nomad’s F-One Oil.
 Works beautifully.
 So, let’s do it!
 Remove the strings.
 Apply oil to a soft paper or piece of cotton cloth and wipe on a generous amount.
 Wait for awhile (about 1 minute is enough) and wipe off the excess oil with a clean, soft paper or cloth.
 If your fretboard is very dirty, for example ‘Dunlop Fingerboard Cleaner and Prep No. 01’ works great for melting the dirt off the wood before oiling it.